Yoshi-0921/EXP/README.md

 GIF cited from [here](https://openai.com/blog/learning-to-cooperate-compete-and-communicate/)
 ___
 ## 1. Environments
-Simple emprical environment has been implemented so far.
+Simple empirical environment has been implemented so far.

 ### 1.0 Maps
 Setting up such appropriate environment is quit important.